devlai23/PQWGAN-1/README.md

 # Introduction

 ## Motivation:
-A traditional Generative Adversarial Network (GAN) is a machine learning model composed of two neural networks: A Generator (creates fake data), and a Discriminator (distinguishes between real and fake data).
+A traditional Generative Adversarial Network **(GAN)** is a machine learning model composed of two neural networks: A Generator (creates fake data), and a Discriminator (distinguishes between real and fake data).
 The 2 Neural Networks compete in a feedback loop until the generator is able to create fake data that is seemingly indistinguishable from real data.

 Traditional GANs measure the difference between real and fake data using the Jensen-Shannon Divergence.
 However, this method of measurement becomes problematic when the distributions of fake and real data have similarities.
 This can lead to unstable training and limited diversity in generating outputs.

-From this Wasserterian GANs (WGANs) came into the picture of improving the way traditional GANs measure difference between real and fake data by using the Wasserstein Distance.
+From this Wasserterian GANs **(WGANs)** came into the picture of improving the way traditional GANs measure difference between real and fake data by using the Wasserstein Distance.
 The Wasserstein Distance is a metric that calculates the minimum cost of transforming the fake probability distribution into the real probability distribution by optimizing the cost function that considers the amount of probability mass moved in the distance it travels in the feature space.

 However, WGANs rely on deep neural networks to minimize the Wasserstein Distance.
 This poses challenges such as high computational costs, larger parameter spaces, and scalability issues for higher dimensional datasets.

 ## Objectives:
 1. Build a Quantum Wasserstein GAN (QWGAN) by integrating a Parameterized Quantum Circuit (PQC) as the generator and a classical neural network as the critic, combining the strengths of quantum computing and classical optimization.
-2. Apply the QWGAN framework to simple datasets, such as MNIST (handwritten digits) to evaluate its ability to generate realistic and diverse outputs as a proof of concept.
+2. Apply the QWGAN framework to simple datasets, such as **MNIST** (handwritten digits) to evaluate its ability to generate realistic and diverse outputs as a proof of concept.
-3. Incorporate Data Modification Techniques such as Elastic Transforms, Gaussian noise, and Poisson noise to test the robustness of the QWGAN framework.
+3. Incorporate Data Modification Techniques such as **Elastic Transforms**, **Gaussian noise**, and **Poisson noise** to test the robustness of the QWGAN framework.
 4. Compare QWGAN performance with such data modification techniques against one another.

 ## Quantum Advantage:
-Quantum Machine Learning offers a fundamentally new computational paradigm that addresses the limitations of WGANs in terms of computational cost, scalability, and representation efficiency by using a Quantum Wasserstein Adversarial Network (QWGAN).
+Quantum Machine Learning offers a fundamentally new computational paradigm that addresses the limitations of WGANs in terms of computational cost, scalability, and representation efficiency by using a Quantum Wasserstein Adversarial Network **(QWGAN)**.

 Unlike a traditional GAN, In a QWGAN, the generator which creates fake data is replaced by a Quantum Computer.
 This quantum generator uses special properties of quantum systems such as superposition (representing multiple probabilities at once) and entanglement (connections between quantum states), to generate data more efficiently and with greater diversity.